eagle840/killercoda-labs/singlekafka/step3.md

 `docker-compose up`{{exec}}

-To monitor the kafka server with Kafdrop:
+To monitor the kafka server with Kafdrop UI, open:

 {{TRAFFIC_HOST1_9000}}